embelon/ssd1306_oled_frequency_counter/README.md

 The Microcode execution unit stores procedures in forms of sequences of simple intructions.
 Currently it provides only:
-- initialization sequence for SSD1306 display driver, used once after reset
+- initialization sequence for SSD1306 display driver, used once after reset - starting at offset 0
-- synchronization sequence used to drive SSD1306 display driver back to point (0,0)
+- synchronization sequence used to drive SSD1306 display driver back to point (0,0) - starting at offset 33 (8'h21)

 There are 5 internally interpreted commands implemented in addition to sending data over SPI.
 All commands / opcodes are listed below.